malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 The &lt;input bam&gt; should now be your realigned BAM from before, and you need to specify an output, the &lt;marked bam&gt; which will be a new file used in the following steps.
 There is also the output of &lt;metrics file&gt; that contains some statistics such as how many reads were marked as duplicates.

-Picard does not automatically index the .bam file so you need to do that before proceeding.
+Picard does not always give the option to automatically index the .bam file so you need to do that before proceeding.

 ```bash
 java -Xmx16g -jar $PICARD_HOME/picard.jar BuildBamIndex INPUT=<bam file>
 ```

 Now we can look at the duplicates we marked with Picard, using a filter on the bit flag.
 The mark for duplicates is the bit for 1024, we can use samtools view to look at them.
+First go to [this online utility](https://broadinstitute.github.io/picard/explain-flags.html) that is helpful for decoding sam flags.
+Notice that it can also be used in reverse to find the appropriate flag.
+Now look at your data.

 ```bash
 samtools view -f 1024 <bam file> | less